 Park Dong Hoon (Lee Sun Kyun from Pasta) is a well paid building engineer around forty years of age, married to pretty lawyer Yoon Hee (Lee Ji Ah from Beethoven Virus).
 They have one young son whom they sent to America to school to learn English, and he is younger than ten years old (I didn't understand that for beans!).
 Usually when a couple is married and in love and have a baby they want to raise it themselves, not send it half-way around the world to school!
-This together with the fact that there is never any physical relationship depicted between husband and wife, not even a hug, makes one doubt that any love really exists between this married couple.
+This, together with the fact that there is never any physical relationship depicted between husband and wife, not even one hug, makes one doubt that any love really exists between this married couple.

+We soon find out why.
 Dong Hoon's wife is secretly having an affair with a senior executive at the construction company where Dong Hoon works, an executive who has always been jealous of Dong Hoon's professional capabilities and talents.
 Yoon Hee tells her lover that she wants to divorce Dong Hoon and marry the executive, who is named Do Joon Young (Kim Young Min, also from Beethoven Virus), but it's obvious to the astute audience members that this adulterous bum has no interest in ever marrying her.
 He's just using her to get back at Dong Hoon for earning more respect at work than he has attained.

 A Beethoven Virus 10 Year Reunion of Cast Members